What is 403 forbidden error

-Requirement to be logged in to access content
+Requirement to be logged in to see the file

-In this case, the server does not return a 403 error but a 401 error.
-It knows that it is possible to access the requested resource, but you must be authenticated on the site to do so.
+In this case, the server does not reply with a 403 error but a 401 error.
+It knows that it is possible to see the requested resource, but you must be authenticated on the site to do so.

 Netflix nsez 403

 If you stumble upon a message on Netflix with the “Error NSEZ-403 Something went wrong.
 Sorry, we’re having trouble with your request.
-You will find lots to explore on the home page.” message, it generally means you could have a connectivity problem.
+You will find lots to explore on the home page.” message, it generally means you could have connectivity trouble.
 You can try the following solutions.